Rick-Houser/jeh/_posts/2025-03-29-loadtesting.md

 ---
 title: SRE Basics - Advanced Monitoring and Load Testing with Multiple Instances (Part 6)
 description: Run two Flask instances with PostgreSQL, monitor USE/RED metrics via Prometheus and Grafana, and load test with Locust to push reliability.
-date: 2025-03-29 08:00:00 +0000
+date: 2025-03-29 08:00:00 +0800
 categories: [SRE, Observability, Cloud]
 tags: [flask, prometheus, grafana, locust, postgresql, docker-compose, monitoring, load-testing, nginx]
 ---

-Welcome back!
-In prior posts, we built a Flask app with basic monitoring, up to `v5.0`.
-Part 6 advances observability by running two instances with PostgreSQL, tracking USE and RED metrics via Prometheus and Grafana, and testing reliability with Locust.
-We hit 92% CPU, triggering a `HighCPUUsage` alert, though 50 to 60% failures under load indicate areas to improve.
-Here’s the five-step process, tailored for SRE skill-building.
+Thanks for joining me for Part 6 of this SRE series.
+In the previous posts, we built a Flask app with monitoring capabilities.
+During this process, we hit 92% CPU, which triggered a `HighCPUUsage` alert, but 50 to 60% failures under load showed there’s still work to do.
+Shifting from EC2 to Docker Compose, I’ll take observability further by running two instances with PostgreSQL, track USE/RED metrics, and test reliability with Locust.
+Here’s the five-step process I followed, with insights for building your own SRE skills.

 ## Step 1: Migrate to PostgreSQL
 We swapped SQLite for PostgreSQL to support multiple instances, updating `app.py` with `psycopg2` and adding a `db` service in `docker-compose.yml`.